Trevor Fishlock: Author

-Fishlock writes books about the people and places he has encountered while working abroad and at home, covering politics, history, biography and society.
+Fishlock wrote books about the people and places he encountered while working abroad and at home, covering politics, history, biography and society.
 He was inspired to write Senedd (2011) after seeing early sketches of the planned Welsh Assembly building and watching them evolve into the completed Senedd.
-His book India File (1987) was in The Daily Telegraph's Michael Kerr's list of his top ten travel books in 2011 and about which he said that while it was first published “… in 1983, and could hardly be said to be up to the minute, but its 200 pages still make for a great primer in what can initially be an overwhelming country.”
+His book India File (1987) was in The Daily Telegraphs Michael Kerr's list of his top ten travel books in 2011 and about which he said that while it was first published …"in 1983, and could hardly be said to be up to the minute, but its 200 pages still make for a great primer in what can initially be an overwhelming country.”
 A Gift of Sunlight tells the story of the Davies sisters who collected paintings and bequeathed them to the Welsh nation.
 Fishlock presented a BBC documentary about the sisters, broadcast in May 2014, and gave a talk about the book at Swansea’s National Waterfront Museum in 2015.